ondrejsevcik/ondrejsevcik.com/app/blog/_content/migrating-from-protonmail-to-fastmail.md

-import BlogPostLayout from "../../../components/blog-post-layout" import Figure from "../../../components/blog/figure" import maskedEmailImg from "./masked-email.png" import exportEmailImg from "./export-email.png"

-export const meta = {
+---
-  title: "Why and How I Migrated From ProtonMail to Fastmail",
+title: "Why and How I Migrated From ProtonMail to Fastmail"
-  description:
-    "I’m a long-time fan of ProtonMail.
-That’s why I had a hard time deciding whether I want to leave them or not.",
+description: "I’m a long-time fan of ProtonMail.
+That’s why I had a hard time deciding whether I want to leave them or not."
-  image: exportEmailImg.src,
+image: "/blog-images/export-email.png"
-  date: "2022-01-29",
+date: "2022-01-29"
-  tags: ["tech"],
+tags: ["tech"]
-}
+---

 I’m a long-time fan of ProtonMail.
 Their mission is something that resonates with me.
 That’s why I had a hard time deciding whether I want to leave them or not.